 Also Read: What are PCIe x1 Slots Used For?

 PCIe X4 Slot

-At four times the size of the smallest PCIe slot, this slot has 4 PCIe lanes.
+At four times the size of the most undersized PCIe slot, this slot has 4 PCIe lanes.

-This is excellent for cards that require a higher bandwidth like NVMe SSD expansion cards, 10G Network Cards, among others.
+This is excellent for cards that require higher bandwidth, like NVMe SSD expansion cards and 10G Network Cards, among others.

 PCIe X8 Slot